RVSagar/panda_simulator/README.md

 # panda_simulator

-Repository that hosts all the required ROS packages for simulating the Franka Emika Panda Arm.
-The libfranka is also required, but not included here.
+Repository that hosts all the required ROS packages for simulating the Franka Emika Panda Arm. libfranka is also required, but not included here.

 1. `git clone https://git.uwaterloo.ca/vrajendr/panda_simulator.git` (into your catkin workspace e.g. catkin_ws/src folder) or add as a submodule `git submodule add https://git.uwaterloo.ca/vrajendr/panda_simulator.git`
 2. `git submodule update --init --recursive`